-We could have liability under health, safety and environmental laws.
+We could have liability under health, safety and environmental laws or fail to accurately report on or meet our sustainability metrics and targets.

 Our operations are subject to the requirements of various environmental and occupational safety and health laws and regulations, including those relating to the management, use, storage, disposal, emission and remediation of, and exposure to, hazardous and non-hazardous substances, materials, waste, as well as items related to our day-to-day operations such as transport and construction.
-As an operator of telecommunications infrastructure that has a heavy reliance on diesel, we may purchase diesel in large quantities that is then stored at our facilities.
-As the owner of these facilities, we may be liable for substantial costs or remediation under health, safety and environment laws in the event that there is leakage or spillage from these storage facilities.
-As the owner, lessee or operator of telecommunications sites, we may be liable for the substantial costs of remediating soil and groundwater contaminated by hazardous materials, without regard to whether we, as the owner, lessee or operator, knew of or were responsible for the contamination.
+As an operator of communications infrastructure that has a heavy reliance on diesel, we may purchase diesel in large quantities that is then stored at our facilities.
+As the owner, lessee or operator of these facilities, we may be liable for substantial costs or remediation under health, safety and environment laws in the event that there is leakage or spillage from these storage facilities.
+As the owner, lessee or operator of communications sites, we may be liable for the substantial costs of remediating soil and groundwater contaminated by hazardous materials, without regard to whether we, as the owner, lessee or operator, knew of or were responsible for the contamination.
 Many of these laws and regulations contain information reporting and record-keeping requirements, which may be burdensome for us or have high costs associated with compliance, which could have a material adverse effect on our business, prospects, financial condition and/or results of operations.

-We cannot assure potential investors that we are or will be in full compliance with all environmental requirements at all times.
+There can be no assurance that we are or will be in full compliance with all environmental requirements at all times.
 For example many of our sites rely on the use of carbon-emitting power systems, and at the time of acquisition, certain towers acquired from other companies may not be compliant with environmental regulations or may lack certain environmental permits.
 We may be subject to potentially significant fines, penalties or criminal sanctions if we fail to comply with any of these requirements.
 The requirements of these laws and regulations are complex, change frequently, and could become more stringent in the future.
 It is possible that liabilities will arise in the future in a manner that could have a material adverse effect on our business, prospects, financial condition and/or results of operations.